ChuyingHe/ChuyingHe.github.io/docs/cloud/openshift/do280/03_auth.md

 ## Authorization with RBAC
 **Role-based access control (RBAC)** is a technique for managing access to resources in a computer system.
 RBAC determines whether a user can perform certain actions within the cluster or project.
 There are 2 RBAC levels:

-- Cluster RBAC: Roles and bindings that apply across all projects.
+- **Cluster RBAC**: Roles and bindings that apply across all projects.
-- Local RBAC: Roles and bindings that are scoped to a given project.
-Local role bindings can reference both cluster and local roles. cloud/k8s/ckad/ckad-8/#3rbac
+- **Local RBAC**: Roles and bindings that are scoped to a given project.
+Local role bindings can reference both cluster and local roles.

 > 👉 See more illustration [here](../../k8s/ckad/ckad-8.md#3rbac)